 The full text of the proposal can be found here.

 Subject to the phase-in described under “Effective Dates” below, the proposed rules would require Nasdaq-listed companies to either (1) have at least two diverse directors, including one director who self-identifies as female and one director who self-identifies as an underrepresented minority or LGBTQ+, or (2) disclose in the proxy statement for its annual meeting of shareholders or on its website that the Nasdaq requirement applies to the company and provide an explanation of why the company does not have the requisite number of diverse directors.

 The proposed rules define “diverse” as including individuals who self-identify as female, as an underrepresented minority or as LGBTQ+.

 “Underrepresented minority” is defined as an individual who self-identifies as one or more of the following: Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or two or more races or ethnicities.
 The proposed rules further define each of these categories.

-Defined as “an individual who self-identifies as any of the following: lesbian, gay, bisexual, transgender or a member of the queer community.”
+“LGBTQ+” is defined as an individual who self-identifies as lesbian, gay, bisexual, transgender or as a member of the queer community.